Claire Bloom: 1970–1989: Theatre roles and acclaim

 In December 2009 and January 2010, she appeared in the two-part Doctor Who story "The End of Time" as a mysterious Time Lord credited only as "The Woman".
-Series executive producer Russell T. Davies revealed in his 2010 book The Writer's Tale that the character is supposed to be the Doctor's mother.
+Series executive producer Russell T Davies revealed in his 2010 book The Writer's Tale that the character is supposed to be the Doctor's mother.
 In 2010, she guest starred as Jill Peters in The Bill in the episode "Taking a Stand" and played Queen Mary in The King's Speech.
 In September 2012, she appeared in concert at the Joseph Meyerhoff Symphony Hall, Baltimore, Maryland, as the narrator in a performance of Leonard Bernstein's Kaddish, with the Baltimore Symphony Orchestra conducted by Marin Alsop.
-In 2013, Bloom appeared in the sixth series of ITV's Doc Martin as the estranged mother of the title character.
+Between 2005 and 2022, Bloom appeared in several episodes of ITV's Doc Martin as Margaret Ellingham, the estranged mother of the title character, Dr. Martin Ellingham; in the show's final episode she appears as a ghost.
 In 2015 she appeared as Matilda Stowe in ITV's Midsomer Murders episode 17.4, "A Vintage Murder".
 In 2019, she appeared as Aunt Mary in the Stephen Poliakoff BBC TV mini-series, Summer of Rockets.

 Personal life

+Marriages

 Bloom has married three times.
 Her first marriage, in 1959, was to actor Rod Steiger, whom she met when they both performed in the play Rashomon.
 Their daughter is opera singer Anna Steiger.
 Steiger and Bloom divorced in 1969.
 In that same year, Bloom married producer Hillard Elkins.
-The marriage lasted three years and the couple divorced in 1972.
+The marriage lasted for three years, and the couple divorced in 1972.
 Bloom's third marriage on 29 April 1990, was to writer Philip Roth, her longtime companion.
 They divorced in 1995.

+Memoir

 Bloom has written two memoirs about her life and career.
 The first, Limelight and After: The Education of an Actress, was published in 1982 and was an in-depth look at her career and the film and stage roles she had portrayed.
 Her second book, Leaving a Doll's House: A Memoir, published in 1996, went into greater details about her personal life; she discussed not only her marriages but also her affairs with Richard Burton, Laurence Olivier, and Yul Brynner.
 The book created a stir when Bloom described her former marriage to Roth.
-Soon after, Roth wrote a "revenge novel" I Married a Communist (1998), in which the character of Eve Frame appeared to represent Bloom.
+Soon after, Roth wrote a "revenge novel", I Married a Communist (1998), in which the character of Eve Frame appeared to represent Bloom.